 Testers can register online for ASE certification tests at www.ase.com.
 Appointments can be scheduled by calling the Academic Center of Excellence (ACE) at 618-545-3160.

-- 5. Proctored Testing for Outside Schools & EmployersContact the ACE for an appointment at 618-545-3160. \$25 test fee. - 6.
-Proctored Testing for KC ClassesContact the ACE for an appointment at 516-545-3160.
+5. Proctored Testing for Outside Schools & EmployersContact the ACE for an appointment at 618-545-3160. \$25 test fee.

+Proctored Testing for KC Classes

 TRIO PROGRAM - STUDENT SUPPORT SERVICES